 There's so much we love about our feline friends.
-They are soft and adorable.
+They're soft and adorable, and their cat emotions come out in all kinds of ways.
 They rub themselves on our legs to say hello.
-And sometimes, when we're lucky, they climb up onto our laps for some snuggle time.
+And sometimes, when we're lucky, they climb up onto our laps to snuggle.

 What Do Cats Think About?

 However, cats are also enigmatic.
 We don't always feel like we understand them, but we are desperate to learn.
 What is it that goes on in those curious little brains of theirs?

 We know that cats are smart, but what is exactly going on in there?
 Well, it turns out, a lot is going on.
 Cats have more cognitive skills than we expect, so their brains are very active.
 While scientists can't say everything going on in our cat's head, we've collected some of the most interesting cat research that explains what your feline likely thinks about.

 Do cat emotions match human emotions?

 According to John Bradshaw, a cat-behavior expert at the University of Bristol, cats don't realize that we are entirely different species.
 Either they think that they are just like us or we are just like them, which says a lot about cat psychology.

 "They obviously know we're bigger than them, but they don't seem to have adapted their social behavior much.
 Putting their tails up in the air, rubbing around our legs, and sitting beside us and grooming us are exactly what cats do to each other," Bradshaw explained to National Geographic.

 This explains why cats often think they're better than us, because they don't see the differences we see.
 They try to be the masters of the house and usually they succeed.
 Bradshaw explains that yes, cats treat us the way they treat other cats, but that's still showing us respect.
 He explained, "I don't think they think of us as being dumb and stupid, since cats don't rub on another cat that's inferior to them."